ParvathiVishnu/ML-SagemakerStudio_ECS_Pipeline/README.md

 ![Architecture Diagram](Architecture.png)

-🚀 Architecture Overview

-BlueskyAPI: Source of social media posts.
+⚙️ End-to-End Architecture Workflow

+1. Data Collection
-AWS Lambda: Scheduled via EventBridge every 5 minutes to:
+A Lambda function is triggered every 5 minutes using Amazon EventBridge.

-Fetch raw data from the Bluesky API.
+It fetches fresh posts from the Bluesky API.

+2. Data Storage
-Store raw data in Amazon S3.
+The raw JSON data fetched from the API is stored in an Amazon S3 bucket for archival and reproducibility.

+3. Sentiment Analysis
-Invoke a SageMaker endpoint for sentiment analysis.
+The same Lambda function invokes a SageMaker endpoint that runs a pre-trained sentiment analysis model.
+The endpoint returns predicted sentiment labels (Positive, Neutral, Negative) for each post.

+4. Database Storage
-Store the sentiment results in Amazon RDS (PostgreSQL).
+The predicted sentiment results, along with the original post content, are stored in an Amazon RDS PostgreSQL database.

-Amazon SageMaker Studio Lab: Trained ML model deployed as an endpoint to predict sentiments.

-Amazon RDS (PostgreSQL): Stores structured sentiment data for analysis.

-Amazon ECS Fargate: Hosts the Streamlit dashboard to visualize data.

-Amazon ECR: Stores the Docker image for the dashboard.
+5. Dashboard Visualization

-Streamlit Dashboard: Accessible on port 8051, queries RDS to display sentiment trends.
+A Streamlit dashboard queries the RDS database for sentiment data.
+The dashboard is containerized using Docker and deployed on ECS Fargate via Amazon ECR.
+The dashboard runs on port 8051 and provides real-time sentiment insights.